dewsign/nova-pages/README.md

 ### Customisation

 If you want more control, you can specify which Nova Resource and Page model to use.
-Not, because of the way nova reads the model from a static variable you must provide your own custom resource if you want to use a custom model.
+Because of the way nova reads the model from a static variable you must provide your own custom resource if you want to use a custom model.

 ```php
 'models' => [